Claude Code Professional Guide: Mastering the CLI for Senior Devs (2026)

 • Point out anti-patterns you want to avoid.

-This way, your CLAUDE.md doesn't stay as a quick note, but becomes a living document that anyone on your team (or your future self) can consult to understand the why behind each decision.
+In this way, your CLAUDE.md does not stay as a quick note, but becomes a living document that anyone on your team (or your future self) can consult to understand the why of each decision.

-You can even create one in your root directory (~/CLAUDE.md) with your global preferences and share the instructions across all your sessions.
+You can even create one in your root directory (~/CLAUDE.md) with your global preferences and share instructions across all your sessions.
 Claude combines them intelligently.
-Use CLAUDE.local.md for configuration that doesn't go to git (tokens, local paths).
+Use CLAUDE.local.md for configuration that does not go to git (tokens, local paths).

 Additionally, you can press # during a session to add rules automatically.